lozog/reddit-savedlink-praw/readme.md

 2. run db_create.py to set up the database

 ## Usage
-Use `python run.py`, then load up localhost:5000 in a browser You can use the db_delete script to clear the database
+Use `python run.py`, then load up localhost:5000 in a browser.
+You can use the db_delete script to clear the database.

 ## Dependencies
 * Flask